Ambiance of wood heat

 Wood heat can often provide cost savings over other methods of heating, or it can be used to augment other heating systems.
 A smaller, more more cost-effective solar or geothermal heating system could be used for climate control most of the year, while a wood stove could provide supplemental heating for the coldest months.

 A wood stove can also give off a mild wood smoke smell.
-I find the smell pleasant, but if you don’t like the smell of wood smoke, heating with wood may not be for you.
+If you don’t like the smell of wood smoke, heating with wood may not be for you.
 A properly managed wood stove shouldn’t make your space smell strongly of smoke, but a tuft of smoke might escape occasionally when you open the door.

-Burning firewood can be messy, since bringing wood into the house can bring dirt and insects with it, and the stove can create ash and soot in its immediate vicinity.
+Burning firewood can be messy, since bringing wood into the house can bring dirt and insects with it.
+Also, the stove can create ash and soot in its immediate vicinity.

 If you live in a densely populated area, the particulates given off in the smoke of a wood stove might be a problem.
-Some areas have regulations limiting the use of wood stoves, requiring the appliance to have a certification, or instituting a “burn ban” on bad air quality days.
+Some areas have regulations limiting the use of wood stoves, requiring the appliance to have a certification.
+On bad air quality days, a “burn ban” might be instituted .
 If you live in one of those areas, burning wood as your primary heat source might not be your best option.

 Is a wood stove right for you?